 - Check the license of builders, plumbers, electricians, and air conditioning contractors.

 Don’t be tempted to cut corners.
-When you overlook things because you are in a hurry, mistakes are bound to happen.
+Mistakes are bound to happen when you overlook things because you are in a hurry.

 Once you’ve got a good trade team, look after them.
 Pay them on time, and communicate well with them.
 They need to know exactly where they stand.
-Don’t have them standing around doing nothing because you are disorganised.
+Don’t have them standing around, not doing anything because you are disorganised.

 Getting Approval From Council For Your Renovation

 This is one of the reasons we don’t do a lot of full structural renovations.
 The long timeframe adds an extra layer of risk to your renovation.
-If you have to wait a long time for your plans to be approved, the holding costs can make a significant dent in your profit.
+If you have to wait a long time for your plans to be approved, the holding costs can significantly dent your profit.

 There are three types of approval you should be aware of: